-“Because Xarius, the god that took your throne as god of Hollow knew what they were to you.
+“Because Xarius, the god that took your throne as the god of Hollow, knew what they were to you.
 He knew he needed them out of the picture if he was to defeat you.
-He hid their presence from you and your memories faded as their maddening voices stopped calling out to you, now this barrier holds their power from you.”
+He hid their presence from you, and your memories faded as their maddening voices stopped calling out to you; now, this barrier holds their power from you.”

-Anodyne lashed out at the barrier, with each collision a vibrant color spread across the barrier as it absorbed all the power Anodyne threw against it.
-Down below on Hollow the inhabitants gazed up at the night sky, watching on with awe.
-None of them aware of what was truly going on.
-His strikes slowing, Anodyne began to give up till his final blow left his hand resting against the barrier.
+Anodyne lashed out at the barrier, and with each collision, a vibrant color spread across the barrier as it absorbed all the power Anodyne threw against it.
+Down below on Hollow, the inhabitants gazed up at the night sky, watching on with awe.
+None of them were aware of what was truly going on.
+His strikes slowed, and Anodyne began to give up till his final blow left his hand resting against the barrier.

 The voice seemed to trail off, signifying its leave.